cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 ### Creating new user account

-When user or admin account has been created, you should execute an appropriate hook script, so all needed actions are performed.
+When user or admin account has been created, you should execute an appropriate hook script.
 More about CloudLinux hooks subsystem: [Control Panel Hooks Integration](/control_panel_integration/#control-panel-hooks-integration)

 :::tip Note